Modool/MDTransitioning/README.md

 ## License
-`MDTransitExtension` is released under the MIT license.
+`MDTransitioning` is released under the MIT license.
 See LICENSE for details.